Making Connection, Not Claim

 make a labor of it.
 I'm lazy.
 Remember.

 I've learned through meditation that the greatest labors are those that must become effortless in order to be fully authentic.
 To reach this point takes a level of practice (labor) that requires genuine devotion and can be experienced as a profound struggle.
 I've also learned that when it comes to daily life, it is my well-entrenched habits that dictate so much of what I feel, think, and do.
 Anti-racist work requires white people to find concrete, embodied, and relational ways to "decolonize."
-To identify and renounce both gross and subtle habits of cultural, inherited white supremacy: dominance, exploitation, and a false sense of superiority; habitual assumptions of (most often unequal) access to power, privilege, knowledge, and physical and material comfort; exposing layers of white ignorance and denial; and to cease systematically manifesting and institutionalizing in society structures and patterns of behavior borne from such negative emotions as greed, fear, anger, and so on.
-The steps taken today to "decolonize" - if they are truly impactful - might resonate 350+ years into the future, just like the distant colonial history of my native and settler ancestors resonates profoundly with me now.
+To identify and renounce both gross and subtle habits of cultural, inherited white supremacy: dominance, exploitation, and a false sense of superiority; separation and segregation; habitual assumptions of (most often unequal) access to power, privilege, knowledge, and physical and material comfort; exposing layers of white ignorance and denial; and to cease systematically manifesting and institutionalizing in society the violent structures and patterns of behavior borne from greed, fear, anger, and so on.
+Furthermore, whites can make a conscious effort to use their extant racial privilege to assist in centering and elevating indigneous and other non-white peoples’ leadership, perspectives, and to address their immediate needs and concerns not from a philanthropic or charity model, but from a sense of justice and reparation.
+The steps taken today to "decolonize" - if they are truly impactful - might resonate 350+ years into the future, just like the distant colonial history of my native and settler ancestors resonates so profoundly with me now.
 The long-view is desirable, not just looking back into the recesses of history to discover, in part, why-things-are-the-way-they-are, but in envisioning the future.
 How might things become, if we are courageous and our actions are motivated by wisdom and love?
+We might realize we will not experience the full flowering of our labors in our own lifetimes, but we hold the vision of a world liberated from racism for our descendants.

 **Mitakuye Oyasin means all my relations in the Lakota language.
 It is a phrase used in address, prayer, and ceremony.